 Bard PvP Guide for FFXIV

 This page contains an overview to Bard in the PvP mode 'Crystalline Conflict' for FFXIV.
-Below you will find information on the strengths and weaknesses of Dark Knight as well as how their rotation interacts in this 5v5 game mode.
+Below you will find information on the strengths and weaknesses of Bard as well as how their rotation interacts in this 5v5 game mode.

 Crystalline Conflict Bard Overview

 With the addition of Crystalline Conflict in patch 6.1, the PvP abilities of all jobs have seen a full rework.
 Bard's PvP abilities focus on buffs for itself and the party, while shifting crowd control in your team's favor from a distance.

 This overview will focus on Crystalline Conflict.
 While some of the info may help in other game modes, it is not aimed at them.

 Your first goal as a Bard in Crystalline Conflict is to keep the Frontliner's March buff fromrunning.
 The buff lasts 30 seconds, while the cooldown of the skill is 20 seconds, so you have some time to use it when it comes off of cooldown.

 The follow-uponly grants a 10-second Frontliner's Forte buff.
 This means you can only have it running a maximum of half the time.
 Try to cover a burst with it if possible.
 If Blast Arrow Ready is going to fall off though, go ahead and use it.